 - There was entrapment or other police misconduct.

-In order to help you better understand the California crime of sale or transportation of a controlled substance, our California criminal defense attorneys address the following, below:
+In order to help you better understand the crime of sale or transportation of a controlled substance, our California criminal defense attorneys address the following, below:

 - 2. What are the penalties for HS 11352?